leiguo3/DrawerPage/README.md

 * In Eclipse, just import the library as an Android library project.
 Project > Clean to generate the binaries you need, like R.java, etc.
 * Then, just add DrawerPage as a dependency to your existing project.
-* Make your Activity extends from DrawerPageActivity and everything is ok now.
+* Make your Activity extends from DrawerPageActivity and use the Theme.DrawerPage.Translucent.NoTitleBar or its derivation as Activity theme.

 Note: Any Activity that extends DrawerPageActivity must use the Theme.DrawerPage.Translucent.NoTitleBar or its derivation as its theme.
 License